Remi-Gau/eCobidas/docs/30-general-organization.md

 ├── protocols         <-- schema for the checklists putting together several "sections" together ├── response_options  <-- contains the pre-set list of response options to some checklist items ├── schema            <-- obsolete: ignore this
-├── scripts           <-- python scripts to convert the CSV spreadsheets into schemas └── tests             <-- python script to test that the schema files are valid JSON-LD
+├── python            <-- python scripts to convert the CSV spreadsheets into schemas └── tests             <-- python script to test that the schema files are valid JSON-LD
 ```